bytebase/bytebase.com/content/changelog/bytebase-2-23-0.md

 - Allow workspace admin to disable other users' MFA settings.
 - Split the `WHERE` SQL Review restriction into two rules: one for `SELECT` statements and one for DML operations.
-- Support selecting schema in SQL Editor.
+- Support selecting PostgreSQL schema in SQL Editor.
-- Display detailed PostgreSQL error messages in the SQL Editor
+- Display detailed PostgreSQL error messages in the SQL Editor.
 - Support querying system objects for PostgreSQL in the SQL Editor.
 - Regroup sidebar as IAM / Admin, CI/CD, Data Access, Integration.
+- Allow workspace admin to disable other users' MFA settings.

 <IncludeBlock url="/docs/get-started/install/install-upgrade"></IncludeBlock>